All Episodes

 That's the perfect scenario because catastrophic care is relatively inexpensive depending on how high your deductible is.

-Okay, you pay ten grand out of pocket, the bill is three hundred, four hundred thousand dollars, and all of it's paid for from there.
+The bill is $300,000, $400,000, and all of it's paid for from there.

-And that is that insurance is very inexpensive.
+And that insurance is very inexpensive.

-He has had to drag himself to DC to explain it to these idiots, and they still don't get it.
+I mean, this poor guy, because we've been putting him on since 2012, he had to drag himself to D.C. to explain it to these idiots, and they still don't get it.

-But okay, so I'm a really bad candidate for health insurance.
+But, okay, so I'm a really bad candidate for health insurance.

-I've got type one diabetes.
+I've got type 1 diabetes.

-I'm a two times cancer survivor.
+I'm a two-times cancer survivor, okay?

 Yep.

-So I am I've been watching this very, very closely.
+So I am, I've been watching this very, very closely.

 Of course.